Klalena/data_stories_of_alena.github.io/_posts/2020-10-23-How-to-work-with-the-StarWars-API-in-Python.md

  'url': 'http://swapi.dev/api/people/1/'}
 ```

-However, current `response` only has data for 10 people.
-To get the data for all people, we will to need loop over urls for  all people (83) like this:
+However, the current `response` only has data for 10 people.
+To get the data for all people, we will need to loop over URLs for all people (83) like this:

 ```python
 people = [requests.get('https://swapi.dev/api/people/' + str(i)).json() for i in range(1, 84)]
 ```

- After getting all the data we need, we will convert it to DataFrame format.
-To do so, we will use `pd.json_normalize` which normalizes json data into a DataFrame.
+ After getting all the data we need, we will convert it to the DataFrame format.
+To do so, we will use `pd.json_normalize` which normalizes JSON data into a DataFrame.

 ```python
 #normalize json
 df = pd.json_normalize(people)
 ```

-# Find the oldest character in the Star Wars Universe
+### Data Cleaning

 We have several variables for each character;  however, to answer our question, we will just need three columns: `name`, `bith_year`, and `films`.
 So, we will create a subset inducing only those  three variables.